grncdr/xstate/README.md

 ### Plan

-The following features are implemented:
+The following features are implemented/planned to be implemented:

 - [x] Machines
 - [x] States